-Underride accidents happen when a smaller car collides with a tractor-trailer and ends up sliding underneath the big rig.
+Underride accidents happen when a smaller car collides with a tractor-trailer, sliding underneath the big rig.
 These types of crashes may contribute to the high number of fatalities and grievous injuries that happen to the occupants of passenger vehicles.
-According to the IIHS, 96 percent of vehicle occupants killed in two-vehicle crashes involving a passenger vehicle and an 18-wheeler were people inside of the smaller vehicles.
-Another startling statistic is that in 2018, 18-wheeler accidents comprised 11 percent of all fatal crashes.
+According to the IIHS, 96 percent of vehicle occupants killed in two-vehicle crashes involving a passenger vehicle and an 18-wheeler were people inside the smaller vehicles.
+Another startling statistic is that 2018 18-wheeler accidents comprised 11 percent of all fatal crashes.

-In a city like Abilene, you have major thoroughfares like I-20 and U.S. Highways 277 & 84.
-Busy highways like these will have heavier traffic and a lot of residents of Abilene use these roads to get back and forth to work or to run errands.
+In a city like Abilene, you have significant thoroughfares like I-20 and U.S. Highways 277 & 84.
+Busy highways like these will have heavier traffic, and many residents of Abilene use these roads to get back and forth to work or run errands.
 If the infrastructure of these roads can’t handle the added traffic, accidents are inevitable.
-When these busy roads go under construction to handle the increased traffic or for routine repairs, the chance for deadly accidents may arise.
-While many factors contribute to 18-wheeler accidents like road conditions, driver error will most likely be the leading cause.
+When these busy roads go under construction to handle the increased traffic, or for routine repairs, the chance of deadly accidents may arise.
+While many factors contribute to 18-wheeler accidents, like road conditions, driver error will likely be the leading cause.

-For instance, they may offer a settlement that is low or they could beat around the bush in hopes that you will accept a deal that is unfavorable for you but saves them money.
+For instance, they may offer a low settlement or beat around the bush in hopes that you will accept an unfavorable deal for you but save them money.
 If you have an experienced 18-wheeler accident attorney to help you through the process, you can increase your chances of getting fair compensation.
 The Galbreath Law Firm has a proven track record of taking the fight to these big companies and winning.
 Contacting us is the first step on the path to recovery.

 The Galbreath Law Firm can help you fight back if you’ve been in an 18-wheeler accident in Pecos, Texas.
 We can take the fight to the insurance company and push back against any unfair tactics they may employ.
-The catastrophic injuries that happen after a semi-truck wreck can last a lifetime and you need to make sure that you fight for proper compensation.
+The catastrophic injuries that happen after a semi-truck wreck can last a lifetime, and you need to make sure that you fight for proper compensation.
 Contact us if you need an experienced 18-wheeler accident attorney.